-In 2013, Mr Obukhov, a then 21-year-old football player of Torpedo Moskow FC, underwent an out-of-competition test in Russia, after which the Russian national anti-doping organization reported a negative result in the Anti-Doping Administration & Management System ("ADAMS").
+In 2013, Mr Obukhov, a then 21-year-old football player of Torpedo Moskow FC7, underwent an out-of-competition test in Russia, after which the Russian national anti-doping organization reported a negative result in the Anti-Doping Administration & Management System ("ADAMS").
 For a long period of time, the situation remained as such, and the player continued his professional career.

-Then, eight years later, FIFA notified the player of a possible ADRV, after WADA's forensic investigations had showed that the prohibited substance in the sample had been covered up.
-As a result, the player admitted his ADRV and expressed his will to provide substantial assistance.
-Accordingly, a cooperation agreement was signed between the player and the FIFA Disciplinary Committee ("FIFA DC").
+Then, eight years later, FIFA notified the player of a possible ADRV, after WADA's forensic investigations had showed that the prohibited substance in the sample had been covered up.8 As a result, the player admitted his ADRV and expressed his will to provide substantial assistance.9 Accordingly, a cooperation agreement was signed between the player and the FIFA Disciplinary Committee ("FIFA DC").10 competence over reductions, and that the reduction was in any case excessive.

-In its follow-up decision, FIFA DC found that the player had provided complete and credible assistance regarding the team doctor's fraudulent medical routines and therefore reduced the period of ineligibility from two years to six months as proposed by the player.
-WADA appealed the decision before CAS arguing that there had been no substantial assistance, that FIFA had no competence over reductions, and that the reduction was in any case excessive.
 In the following, I will examine how CAS assessed the matter and how similar issues have been evaluated in general.

+In its follow-up decision, FIFA DC found that the player had provided complete and credible assistance regarding the team doctor's fraudulent medical routines and therefore reduced the period of ineligibility from two years to six months11 as proposed by the player.12 WADA appealed the decision before CAS arguing that there had been no substantial assistance, that FIFA had no